jpiamjariyakul/fantasy-name-generator/README.md

 2. If x-1 does exist:

-2.a.
+2. a.
 If x-1 is consonant:

-2.a.1.
-If x-2 does not exist, set x to vowel
+2. a.
+1. If x-2 does not exist, set x to vowel

 2.a.2.
 If x-2 does exist: